Succinylornithine transaminase

-Thus, the two substrates of this enzyme are N2-succinyl-L-ornithine and 2-oxoglutarate, whereas its two products are N-succinyl-L-glutamate 5-semialdehyde and L-glutamate.
+The two substrates of this enzyme first characterised from Pseudomonas cepacia are N2-succinyl-L-ornithine (1) and α-ketoglutaric acid.
+Its products are N-succinyl-L-glutamate 5-semialdehyde (2) and L-glutamic acid.
+In this bacterium, the reaction is part of the breakdown pathway of the amino acid arginine.
+The enzyme has also been found in Pseudomonas aeruginosa and Escherichia coli.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is N2-succinyl-L-ornithine:2-oxoglutarate 5-aminotransferase.
 Other names in common use include succinylornithine aminotransferase, N2-succinylornithine 5-aminotransferase, AstC, SOAT, and 2-N-succinyl-L-ornithine:2-oxoglutarate 5-aminotransferase.
-This enzyme participates in arginine and proline metabolism.
+It participates in arginine and proline metabolism.